jsboss5/Aryeo-Amenity-Detection/README.md

 The goal of this project is to be able to extract amenity data from household images for our employer [Aryeo](https://www.aryeo.com/).
 Inspired by AirBnb's [medium article](https://medium.com/airbnb-engineering/amenity-detection-and-beyond-new-frontiers-of-computer-vision-at-airbnb-144a4441b72e) We built an object detection model by utilizing Facebook AI's [Detectron2 Library](https://github.com/facebookresearch/detectron2), and conducted transfer learning on a Retinanet model found in the model zoo library.
 See the descriptions of our workspace below.
 Most of our work was conducted in a Google VM Instance, so take a look at that folder.

 ## Parent Directory
-We contain all of our work done in google colab (Before we set up a google cloud virtual machine) The Airbnb_Rep.ipynp Notebook is a our first training Notebook of a small model.The Airbnb_rep_Data_cleaning.ipynb shows data cleaning process of changing OpenImages labels to Detectron2 labels.
+The three files found in the parent directory are our initial project notebooks done in Google Colab.
+(Before we set up a google cloud virtual machine)
+The Airbnb_Rep.ipynp Notebook is a our first training Notebook of a small model.The Airbnb_rep_Data_cleaning.ipynb shows data cleaning process of changing OpenImages labels to Detectron2 labels.
 The Detectron2-Small-model_Tutorial.ipynb is the tutiral we followed to learn about how to use Detectron2.